LiLabAtVT/DeepTE/README.md

 DeepTE is aimed to classify transposons with unknown classification *via* Convolutional Neural Network.

 # Updating
+**08/22/2022**
+Add a training example dir that helps users to do the training based on their own datasets.

 **12/25/2020**
 Add a proability threshold to annotate TEs.
 For example, a TE has a probability (0.6) to be ClassI, If users set 0.7 as the threshold, this TE will be labeled as 'unknown', Default: 0.6.

 **08/15/2020**
 In the 'store_temp_opt_dir' of the working_dir, we add information about probability of each family the input TE belongs to.